Didward/Little-Alchemy-2/README.md

 6. Move the JSON file into it.
 7. Download [main.py](https://github.com/Didward/Little-Alchemy-2/blob/bf0b3cd62c5c29e6b54504e6642fadb4989e0b95/main.py) and move it into the folder.
 8. Download [elements.json](https://github.com/Didward/Little-Alchemy-2/blob/bf0b3cd62c5c29e6b54504e6642fadb4989e0b95/elements.json) and move it into the folder. (it's a JSON file with all of the elements.
 Find out how I made the list [here](https://github.com/Didward/Little-Alchemy-2/blob/main/(for%20nerds)%20-%20How%20I%20Got%20All%20The%20Elements.md))
-9. In the folder with main.py and that JSON file created using the script, you should have a JSON file with your missing elements.
+9. Done: In your folder, you should have a JSON file with your missing elements.

 ### HOW TO FIND OUT HOW TO MAKE YOUR MISSING ELEMENT ❓✔
 1. If your element's name contains a space, replace it with a `-` (e.g. Fortune Cookie -> fortune-cookie)